subidhkhanal/FCM/README.md

 # Fire Company Management
 Fire Company Management, or FCM for short, is a work in progress.

-More information will be added soon!
+More information will be added soon!!
+                                     Very soon....